 - The employee will be directed to a physician contracted by the University to provide Workers Compensation covered treatment or to the closest available hospital emergency room.

 - When assisting other injured employees, take care not to risk aggravating an injury through ill-advised attempts at treatment.
-In cases of emergency, call 911 or the Office of Campus Safety.
+In cases of emergency, call 911 or the DePauw Police Department.

 - If an injury or illness requires treatment after the end of the work day, first attempt to contact the Office of Human Resources so that an attempt can be made to make an appointment with the contracted physician.
 If the Office of Human Resources is closed and the situation is not an emergency, the employee should wait until the next work day and make the contact.
 If the situation is an emergency, the employee should go to the nearest hospital emergency room.